rowanmanning/rowanmanning.com/pages/about.md

   - **Personal Blog:** I maintain a [personal development blog](http://rowanmanning.com/).
 Writing benefits my own learning massively, and I enjoy sharing knowledge with my peers.

-  - **Cruft:** I also help maintain and write for [Cruft, a blog for the technology department at Nature](http://cruft.io/).
-I have published several posts and coordinate other contributions.
+  - **Cruft:** I used to help maintain and write for [Cruft, a blog for the technology department at Nature](http://cruft.io/).
+I published several posts and coordinated other contributions.

 Employment